mattermost/docs/source/administration/config-settings.rst

 License File Location
 ^^^^^^^^^^^^^^^^^^^^^

 Path and filename of the license file on disk.
-On startup, if Mattermost cannot find a valid license in the file ``config/mattermost.mattermost-license``, it looks here.
+On startup, if Mattermost cannot find a valid license in the database from a previous upload, it looks here.
 It can be an absolute path, or a path relative to the ``mattermost`` directory.

 +---------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LicenseFileLocation": ""`` with string input.  |